onstash/blog.onstash.me/content/blog/looking-back-at-2018.md

 - **"Any fool can write code that a computer can understand.
 Good programmers write code that humans can understand."**

     That was quoted by Martin Fowler, in "Refactoring: Improving the Design of Existing Code".
 A solo developer in a team full of developers becomes that 'fool'.
 Incoherent documentation, broken setup scripts, improper dependency versioning, etc is a common theme.
-It could be worse - single line readme and unmaintable hacky "legacy" codebase that some poor soul has to inherit.
+It could be worse - single line readme and unmaintainable hacky "legacy" codebase that some poor soul has to inherit.
 It takes a toll on the other employees (mental) and the company (financial) to inherit and maintain such codebases with large technical debt.

 - Email communication is **underrated**